-Communication Manager incorporates the ability to use the Avaya Aura® Media Sever (AAMS) as a media resource.
+As part of the Avaya Aura® version 8.1 release, Communication Manager incorporates the ability to use the Avaya Aura® Media Sever (AAMS) as a media resource.
 The AAMS is a software-based, high density media server that provides DSP resources for IP-based sessions.
 Media resources from both the AAMS and a G430 Media Gateway were utilized during the compliance test.
 The configuration of the AAMS is not discussed in this document.
 For more information on the installation and administration of the AAMS in Communication Manager refer to the AAMS documentation listed in the References section.

-The Avaya Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
-Since the configuration tasks for Avaya Messaging are not directly related to the interoperability tests with the WorldNet Telecommunications SIP Trunking service, they are not included in these Application Notes.
+The Avaya Aura® Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
+Since the configuration tasks for Messaging are not directly related to the interoperability tests with the Consolidated Communications network SIP Trunking service, they are not included in these Application Notes.